sitture/env-config/README.md

 #### KeePass Groups

 * The top level group should have the same name as the DB filename. e.g. if DB file is `env-config.kdbx` then top level group should be `env-config`.
-* The sub-groups should match with environment directory you have created above.
+* The sub-groups should match with the environment directory you have created above.
 For example, you should have `default` group for the default environment.
-* The entries within the `default` will be shared across all environments similar to the environment directories behaviour.
+* The entries within the `default` group will be shared across all environments similar to the environment directories behaviour.

 ### Environment priority